rosid-mustofa/rosidmustofa.com/README.md

 ## Contact

-If you're interested in collaborating or have any inquiries, feel free to reach out to me via email or social media.
+If you're interested in collaborating or have any inquiries, feel free to reach out to me via social media.

-Email: xrosid@gmail.com